 2. Getting the First Salary:

-This situation can be suitable for people with 0-2 year of experience.
-For candidates with high experience this would not be suitable.
-Describing some notable accomplishment will be ideal.
+This situation can be suitable for people with 0-2 years of experience.
+For candidates with high experience, this would not be suitable.
+Describing some notable accomplishments will be ideal.

 3. Getting married to the person I love: